Collectl Features

 readability.

-Collectl also has the ability to display process data in a way similar to the top
+Collectl also has the ability to display process and slab data in a way similar to the

 Process I/O